 • Auto This is the standard Auto recording mode.
-Premium Auto PRO With Premium Auto PRO recording, the camera automatically determines whether you are shooting a subject or scenery, and other conditions.
-Premium Auto PRO recording delivers higher image quality than standard Auto recording.
-Premium Auto PRO recording takes longer to process image data after it is shot than Auto recording.
-It also requires more power (and runs down the battery quicker) than Auto.
+Premium Auto With Premium Auto PRO recording, the camera automatically determines whether you are shooting a subject or scenery, and other conditions.
+Premium Auto PRO recording delivers higher image quality than standard Auto recording. • It also requires more power (and runs down the battery quicker) than Auto.

-1. Press [1] (REC) to turn on the camera.
+1. Press [ON/OFF] (Power) to turn on the camera.